AppShed/ebs-tools/README.md

 ## Install

-You need to copy the `config/aws.json.dist` file to `config/aws.json` and insert your keys.
+1. You need to copy the `config/aws.json.dist` file to `config/aws.json` and insert your keys.
+1. Run `composer install`

 ## Usage